JoseAMunozMata/devdataprod-015/slidify/presentation.md

     R = 100\times{\left(\frac{P_t-P_{t-1}}{P_{t-1}}\right)} \approx 100\times{\log\left(\frac{P_t}{P_{t-1}}\right)}
 $$

-Here, $R$ is the daily return, which we computed as 100 times the closing price difference between today and yesterday, $P_t-P_{t-1}$, adjusted for cash dividends and splits, over the adjusted closing price yesterday, $P_{t-1}$.
-This is approximately 100 times the natural logarithm of the closing price quotient between today and yesterday when the return is small.
+Here, $R$ is the daily return, which we computed as the closing price difference between today and yesterday, $P_t-P_{t-1}$, adjusted for cash dividends and splits, over the adjusted closing price yesterday, $P_{t-1}$.
+We multiply by 100 to get the returns in cents.
+Th simple daily return is approximately equal to the continuously compounded daily return if the return is small.

 ### SPY Correlation